The Kahns Tea Store 1909 calendar plate is my Treasure Chest Thursday post.

 Finding Charles William Kahns

 My German genealogical research skills improved as I searched for Charles William Kahns.
-The Kahn family emigrated from Germany to Chicago in 1869.
+The Kahn family emigrated from Schleswig-Holstein to Chicago in 1869.
 There they Anglicized their forenames and added an “s” to their surname.

 Supposedly born in Hamburg, Carl Wilhelm August Kahn actually was baptized on 27 Nov 1859 in Mölln, in Schleswig-Holstein.
 His parents appeared as Henry Kahns and Elizabeth Mary Dray in family records, born in Berlin and Mecklenburg respectively.
 In reality, Joachim Heinrich Kahn was also from Mölln.
 His wife, Margaretha Sophie Elisabeth Drews, was from Wedendorf, Mecklenburg.